gsaukov/ServerLessDbDemo/readme.md

+YOU REALLY HAVE TO UNDERSTAND WHAT YOU ARE DOING SERVERLESS IS INFINITE PAIN IN THE ASS

 1. make sure you have gradle wrapper in every subproject otherwise you will not be able to run lambdas locally.
 2. Sam template Fn::ImportValue is not supported locally, should work in cloud see: https://stackoverflow.com/questions/59928691/aws-sam-local-start-api-cannot-resolve-fnimportvalue
 3. Make sure that lambda uses proper layer version and environment runtime, it may result in classnotfound error.